Macro Evals for Agentic Systems¶

 Why It Works¶

 Some failure classes are not properties of any single trace.
-An agent that drops a constraint in step 2, drifts when two business conditions interact, or triggers review for the wrong class of cases produces individually plausible traces — the failure mode is the concentration of similar suboptimal decisions across runs, not the badness of any one decision.
-Macro evaluation shifts the unit of analysis from a single trace to a labelled subset of the corpus, and a cluster of similar traces with poor eval_finding is concrete evidence of a recurring system behavior that per-trace scoring cannot expose (OpenAI Cookbook, 2026).
-Independent corroboration: trace-grounded rubric evaluation finds state-tracking inconsistency 2.7× more prevalent in failed runs than passing runs — exactly the cross-trace signal macro aggregation makes legible (TraceSIR, 2026).
+An agent that drops a constraint in step 2, drifts when two conditions interact, or triggers review for the wrong cases produces individually plausible traces — the failure is the concentration of similar suboptimal decisions across runs, not the badness of any one.
+Shifting the unit of analysis to a labelled subset of the corpus makes a cluster with poor eval_finding concrete evidence of recurring system behavior that per-trace scoring cannot expose (OpenAI Cookbook, 2026).
+Independent corroboration: trace-grounded rubric evaluation finds state-tracking inconsistency 2.7× more prevalent in failed runs than passing runs (TraceSIR, 2026).

 Example¶

 A synthetic EV order workflow runs 992 traces.
 Specialist agents handle pricing, compliance, supply risk, factory routing, scheduling, and release decisions while market conditions vary.
-Per-call evals (helpfulness, policy compliance, routing correctness) report acceptable per-response scores.
+Per-call evals (helpfulness, policy compliance, routing correctness) report acceptable scores — the same outcome-grading view that sees each trace in isolation.
 The macro layer surfaces a different signal:

 Cluster 7 — pricing-incentive-omission (impact_score: 0.42)